irods-contrib/metalnx-web/README.md

 ## Documentation

 Metalnx has documentation to help with building and using the tool.
-Please, check the following links for further information.
+Please, check our [wiki](https://github.com/Metalnx/metalnx-web/wiki) and the following links for further information.

 ### Installing Metalnx